Pushpadant07/Excel-Sales-Analysis/README.md

 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

-## Soft Skills:
+### Soft Skills:
 - [x]	Refined understanding of Sales & Finance Reports
 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x]	Developing a systematic approach to devising a report-building plan.